 Scarlett Johansson has also revealed a little of what to expect from her character in the movie.
-Speaking t0 Yahoo Entertainment at the recent Comic-Con, she says it will revolve more around her characters flaws.
+Speaking to Yahoo Entertainment at Comic-Con, she said it will revolve more around her characters flaws.

 “I’m excited for fans to see the flawed side of her, what she perceives to be the flawed side of her,” she said.
 “I’m looking to wipe out some of that red in my ledger so you guys will be seeing more of that.”